 If you would like a paper survey, please contact the Office on the Disabled at (314) 622-3686 or ADA_STL@stlouis-mo.gov.

-The City is hosting a series of meetings to answer residents' questions, gather feedback, and provide information on how citizens and organizations can assist the City in the development of the Plan.
-Due to the ongoing pandemic, in person meetings are not possible at this time and all meetings will be virtual.
-Materials from past meetings are shown below.
-Please look to the schedule for notice on upcoming meetings.
+The City is hosted a series of meetings to answer residents' questions, gather feedback, and provide information on how citizens and organizations can assist the City in the development of the Plan.
+Past meeting materials can be viewed below.

 Past Meeting Materials

 City of St. Louis

 The City is in the process of revising the draft Transition Plan and needs your help!
 Please provide your comments.

 - 4.0 Steps to a Compliant Transition Plan

 - 5.0 Public Outreach

 - 9.0 City Buildings and Parks Transition Plan

 - Exhibit 1 - Notice Under the Americans with Disabilities Act